phongdang17183/SimpleNestJs/README.md

 ## Description

-This is simple project using [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository, with simple deploy on Render.
+This is simple project using [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository, with simple deploy on Render using CI/CD.

 ## Project setup